banban/banban/README.md

 - Governed adoption of AI and emerging technologies.
 - Reusable architecture practices and documentation.

-**Speaker notes:** My goal is not simply to design solutions.
+> My goal is not simply to design solutions.
 My goal is to help people make better technology decisions, reduce ambiguity, and create architecture that delivery teams can actually use.

 ---